jon-harper/OmniBox/docs/support/lower_bay.md

 Long trays for buck converters often have a 40mm fan mount.
 This is particularly useful for 2A buck converters that are rated to 3A with cooling.

+!!! note "Powering a Raspberry Pi"
+    The Raspberry Pi 4B requires up to 3A of power, but typically uses less than 2.5A.
+The LM2596 is rated to 2A of current without cooling; adding a heatsink or modest airflow allows it power a Raspberry Pi without issue.

 ### Basic 2A LM2596

 <div markdown class="jh-grid-container jh-grid-2">